webpiloten/spno-blog-listing/readme.txt

 == Description ==

-A simple shortcode-based blog listing plugin to easily embed and display your blog posts in an organized, card-style layout on your site.
+A lightweight shortcode that renders a clean, card-style grid of posts.
+It’s theme-friendly, minimal by default, and fully configurable via familiar WordPress query parameters.

+= Features =

+* Simple shortcode: [spno_blog_listing]
+* Grid/card layout with customizable column classes (e.g. Bootstrap-style utilities)
+* Works with any theme; ships minimal CSS you can override or extend
+* Supports all query_posts parameters for filtering, sorting, and limiting results
+* Optional hover preview image extracted from the post content

 = Usage =

 Include the shortcode with the _spno_blog_listing_ identifier.
-Available options are all parameters from _query_posts_ https://developer.wordpress.org/reference/functions/query_posts/ and the colclasses where you can add custom css classes like bootstrap column breaks (minimal version available in the plugin css).
+Available options are all parameters from query_posts (see https://developer.wordpress.org/reference/functions/query_posts/) and colclasses, where you can add custom CSS classes like Bootstrap column breaks (a minimal version is included in the plugin CSS).

-For example, you could use this shortcode to show the latest four blog posts with a four-column layout:
+For example, to show the latest four blog posts in a four-column layout:

 <code>
 [spno_blog_listing orderby="date" order="DESC" showposts=4 colclasses="col-sm-6 col-lg-6 col-xl-3"][/spno_blog_listing]